Nearby cycles on Drinfeld-Gaitsgory-Vinberg Interpolation Grassmannian and long intertwining functor

 The guess is in fact correct.
 For example, it can be proved using \cite[Theorem 6.1]{bezrukavnikov2012character} and the localization theory\footnote{We are grateful to Yuchen Fu for pointing out this to us.}.
-On the other hand, in the main text of this paper, we will prove an affine version of this claim, and our method can be applied to the finite type case as well (see $\S$ \ref{ssec-affine-flag}).
+On the other hand, in the main text of this paper, we will prove an affine version of this claim; our method can be applied to the finite type case as well (see $\S$ \ref{ssec-affine-flag}).

 \ssec{Main theorems} \sssec{Inv-inv duality} Consider the loop group $G(\!(t)\!)$ of $G$.
 Let $\Gr_G$ be the affine Grassmannian.
 Let $P$ be a standard parabolic subgroup and $P^-$ be its opposite parabolic subgroup.
 Let $U,U^-$ respectively be the unipotent radical of $P,P^-$.
-Consider the DG-category $\Dmod(\GrG)^{U(\!(t)\!)}$ defined as in \cite{gaitsgory2018semi}.
+Consider the DG category $\Dmod(\GrG)^{U(\!(t)\!)}$ defined as in \cite{gaitsgory2018semi}.
 We will prove the following theorem (see Corollary \ref{cor-inv-inv-duality}(1)):